uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

 ### Extra Plugins(not installed by default/commented out)
 ```
 dashboard-nvim (Fancy and Blazing Fast start screen plugin of neovim)
-nvim-tree.lua (A File Explorer For Neovim Written In Lua)
-toggleterm.nvim (A neovim plugin to persist and toggle multiple terminals)
 nvim-notify (A fancy, configurable, notification manager for NeoVim)
 ```